GarrettS/OpenSourceLearning/README.md

 * Authoritarian governance.
 Impartial governance is necessary to handle dispute resolution and to ensure fair treatment of all: teachers and learners.

 * Incohesive, disconnected experience.
-Learners need to 1) find teachers, 2) Arrange for payment (Patreon, Paypal, etc), and 3) Do the lesson (email, skype).
+Learners need to 1) find teachers, 2) Do the lesson (email, skype).

 **College:** Inconvenient.
 Wasteful of time and money.